orbitalchicken/Roadmap/README.md

     Cinnamon performance:
-        track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate) nemo thumbnail error happens too often (too picky, does it always require root perms?) nemo seeing RW volume as read-only and failing to write on it (in this case the user can write to the volume via command line but not via nemo) cinnamon slow to start after boot
+        track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate) nemo thumbnail error happens too often (too picky, does it always require root perms?) cinnamon slow to start after boot
         track/troubleshoot vsync, compositing, unredirected windows and policy